makudesu/bnhsproject/docs/source/index.rst

 Welcome to bnhsproject |release| documentation!
 ===============================================
-**NOTE:** *This project is currently under heavy development (I ask you to please help me in making this a success.
-If you find any typo, grammar error, broken link please tell me.
-You can download this document as pdf or html for offline viewing, right on the bottom left side of the page.
-The first version will be online in a few weeks where students will be able to test the enrollment app (I will update this documentation with the link to the bnhsproject app.
-If you want to help test the app, I'll be more than happy to know).
-THIS IS NOT THE bnhsproject, THIS IS ONLY THE DOCUMENTATION.
-If you wanna know more about the details please take a couple minutes to* `email`_ *me.
-Thank you.*

 *Contributors*:

     * Emmanuel D. Soriano -- Maintenance of the Documentation
     * Alona Mae Vargas -- Provided the Objectives of the Project
-    * Melvin P. Hernandez -- Provided the BNHS Link

-*Site Testers*:

-    * Jonathan H. Agustin -- Documentation site
-    * Marvin P. Hernandez -- Documentation site

 .. _email: mailto:makudesu@grex.org
 .. _Bambang National High School: http://wikimapia.org/19298138/Bambang-National-High-School